Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Traditional oven or toaster oven.
 It’s the inevitable debate on which to use, provided you own both.
 But honestly, it’s one that quickly comes moot if you’ve got a great toaster oven in your possession.
 And if you don’t, here’s your chance to learn why a great toaster oven can be a game changer for even the most experienced home chef.
 They work differently than your typical best over the range microwave.

-First, some of today’s top toaster ovens heat up super quickly, unlike their traditional counterparts.
+First, some of today’s best toaster ovens heat up super quickly, unlike their traditional counterparts.
 Second, they versatile, allowing you to heat up food and negate the microwave – the latter should really be a stop gap measure.
 Lastly, some of them use infrared technology, which cook food directly, leaving it moisture and all together better in taste.
+For a fancier toaster option, you should also take a look at our slide through toaster (should ensure no more burnt fingers).

 So what’s a top notch toaster oven that you can by today?
 Look no further than Cuisinart’s TOB-206N1.
 It boasts an all around stainless steel finish, so it’s a fit for just about any kitchen.
 And unlike toaster ovens of the past there is a digital display, easy to use controls and a variety of cooking options to satisfy even the most picky of cooks.